rpbrooke/SoccerLeague/README.md

 # SoccerLeague
 Java Spring Hibernate H2 Project

-This project was developed with the intent of better understanding Spring, JPA, and AngularJS.
+The project's goal was to better understand Spring, JPA, Hibernate and AngularJS and how they could be brought together to develop an interactive website backed by a REST Web Service that interacts with a database.

 While Hibernate is the chosen Object-relational Mapping tool for this project, the design is localize its usage to a Spring java configuration file for creating the SessionFactory using Hibernate's LocalSessionFactoryBean.